lmoffereins/portier/readme.txt

 Supports BuddyPress: provide access for selected user groups.

 == Changelog ==

+= 2.0.0 =
+* Rename plugin to Deurwachter because of a naming conflict with another plugin in the .org repository

 = 1.1.0 =
 * Changed Network Sites admin to use a list table